CBCF Congressional Summer Internship Program

-PLEASE NOTE: You must complete the General Application to gain access to Conditional Application.
-If for any reason you are unable to access the conditional application, it may be because you are unqualified for the opportunity.
+PLEASE NOTE: You must complete the General Application to gain access to the Conditional Application.
+If you cannot access the conditional application, it may be because you are unqualified for the opportunity.
 Please reach out to email@example.com for assistance, as necessary.
 Note that application materials are not accepted via email.

 Requests for Accommodations

 Congressional Interns may request an approved exemption from the vaccination requirement as an accommodation for medical or sincerely held religious reasons: